Step 7: Upload App Files (APK Files)

 For non-Amazon devices, at the bottom of the Device Support dialog, there's an option for All other Android devices.
 The Non-Amazon Android devices can be toggled on or off as a whole, or you can manually adjust device support.
 This setting allows your app to be distributed to any other Android devices, including future compatible Android devices.
 New devices are added regularly based on device popularity.
 Through manifest filtering, the Appstore automatically determines the device's compatibility.

-If you turn off "All other Android devices," you change your compatibility strategy from a blacklisting approach to a whitelisting approach for non-Amazon devices.
+If you turn off "All other Android devices," you change your compatibility strategy from using a deny list to using an allow list for non-Amazon devices.
 In other words, your APK won't be compatible by default on those devices; instead, you'll need to manually select which third-party devices your APK will support.

 To add an additional APK for the same app, see the next section, Add Multiple APKs for the Same App.